 The Beef for Backpacks and Pork for Packs programs use donated cattle and hogs to produce beef and pork sticks for the Food Bank’s Food for Kids program.

-The Beef for Backpacks and Pork for Packs programs are a collaboration among the Oklahoma Farming and Ranching Foundation, The Regional Food Bank of Oklahoma, The Community Food Bank of Eastern Oklahoma, Oklahoma Farm Bureau, Oklahoma Beef Council, Oklahoma Pork Council, Oklahoma State University’s Food and Agricultural Products Center, Ralph’s Packing Company in Perkins and Chickasha Meats.
+The Beef for Backpacks and Pork for Packs programs are a collaboration among the Oklahoma Farm Bureau Foundation for Agriculture, The Regional Food Bank of Oklahoma, The Community Food Bank of Eastern Oklahoma, Oklahoma Farm Bureau, Oklahoma Beef Council, Oklahoma Pork Council, Oklahoma State University’s Food and Agricultural Products Center, Ralph’s Packing Company in Perkins and Chickasha Meats.

 The Food for Kids program was started by the Regional Food Bank of Oklahoma in 2003 when they recognized the need to help supplement children’s diets when the school lunch program was unavailable.
 The program provides chronically hungry children, identified by school personnel, with backpacks filled with non-perishable, kid-friendly food to eat on weekends and school holidays.